ARMmbed/uvisor/docs/lib/INTRO.md

 ## uVisor

 The uVisor is a self-contained software hypervisor that creates independent secure domains on ARM Cortex&reg;-M3 and Cortex&reg;-M4 microcontrollers.
 It increases resilience against malware and protects secrets from leaking even among different modules of the same application.
-You can find a [high-level overview here](http://www.slideshare.net/FoolsDelight/practical-realtime-operating-system-security-for-the-masses) ([Download PDF](https://github.com/ARMmbed/uvisor/raw/docs/uVisorSecurity-TechCon2016.pdf)).
+For more information, download the [high-level overview](http://www.slideshare.net/FoolsDelight/practical-realtime-operating-system-security-for-the-masses) ([Download PDF](https://github.com/ARMmbed/uvisor/raw/docs/uVisorSecurity-TechCon2016.pdf)).

 *Note about interrupts:*
 When the uVisor is enabled, all NVIC APIs are rerouted to the corresponding uVisor vIRQ APIs, which virtualize interrupts.
 The uVisor interrupt model has the following features: